-EARLY EFFORTS TO INTEGRATE GENETICS AND ENVIRONMENTAL CONTRIBUTIONS TO BEHAVIORAL DIFFERENCES
+EARLY EFFORTS TO INTEGRATE GENETICS AND ENVIRONMENTAL CONTRIBUTIONS TO BEHAVIORAL DIFFERENCES on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons

 Biometricians who used statistical approaches to make their arguments replaced the nature-nurture dichotomy with a G + E model.
 In this case, one could take the amount of variation in a behavioral trait that was attributed to genes and add it to the variation attributed to the environment and this alone would predict individual differences in behavior.